-Our Aggro Demon Hunter deck list guide features the best Ashes of Outland deck list for Season 77 of Hearthstone (August 2020).
+Our Aggro Demon Hunter deck list guide features the best Darkmoon Faire deck list for Season 81 of Hearthstone (December 2020).
 Our Aggro Demon Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Aggro Demon Hunter plays a little bit like Tempo Demon Hunter, only even more brutally aggressive.